OneSignalDevelopers/OneSignal-Angular-Sample/README.md

 After you have inserted the SDK files into your Angular project, we need to make Angular aware of those SDK files.
 Open the *angular.json* file and locate the architecture property and inside of that property you will see another property called assets, at the bottom of the property add the location of the OneSignal SDKs.

-You angular.json should look like this:
+Your angular.json should look like this:
 ```javascript
 ...
 "assets": [